• Skip to main content

 Pressure cook chickpeas

 • Pressure cook or boil the soaked black chickpeas with salt until soft.
-It can take 4 to 5 whistles on medium heat.
+It can take 4 to 5 whistles on medium heat or 35 mins in Instant Pot.
 Let the pressure cool on its own.
 Check the doneness and pressure cook more if required.
 The chickpeas should hold the shape and yet be melted in the mouth soft.

 Roast coconut